A tie is written from note-head to note-head

 3. TIED THREE-NOTE CHORDS

-For three-note chords that are tried, we apply the same rules as in #2 above for the top and bottom notes, while the middle notes can have the tie going either up or down, usually depending on what looks better visually.
+For three-note chords that are tied, we apply the same rules as in #2 above for the top and bottom notes, while the middle notes can have the tie going either up or down, usually depending on what looks better visually.
 Here is one typical example:

 4. TIED MULTI-NOTE CHORDS